Anxiety and Family Constellations

 emotional distress

-fear without clear cause
+fear without clear explanation

 Anxiety and Connection to Parents

-insecurity or instability
+insecurity

 difficulty receiving support